izhbannikov/haploR/README.md

 Overview
 --------

-HaploReg <http://archive.broadinstitute.org/mammals/haploreg/haploreg.php> and RegulomeDB <http://www.regulomedb.org> are web-based tools that extract biological information such as eQTL, LD, motifs, etc. from large genomic projects such as ENCODE, the 1000 Genomes Project, Roadmap Epigenomics Project and others.
-This is sometimes called "post-GWAS" analysis.
+HaploReg (<http://archive.broadinstitute.org/mammals/haploreg/haploreg.php>) and RegulomeDB (<http://www.regulomedb.org>) are web-based tools that extract biological information such as eQTL, LD, motifs, etc. from large genomic projects such as ENCODE, the 1000 Genomes Project, Roadmap Epigenomics Project and others.
+This is sometimes called "post stage GWAS" analysis.

 The R-package *haploR* was developed to query those tools (HaploReg and RegulomeDB) directly from *R* in order to facilitate high-throughput genomic data analysis.
 Below we provide several examples that show how to work with this package.